Countdown to your dream dance vacation

 Parasailing is an inexpensive experience that will make memories, doesn't take a lot of time, and they'll pick you up from your hotel.

 Waimea Valley: A beautiful botanical garden with a waterfall you can swim in.
+Pair this with a stop at Surf n Salsa for burritos since you're already on the North Shore!

 Kaneohe Sandbar: A unique spot where you can walk on a sandbar in the middle of the ocean.